Maternal Mental Health Conditions and Statistics: An Overview

 On Children

-Infants born to mothers with untreated MMH conditions are at higher risk for:
+Infants born to mothers with untreated maternal mental health conditions are at higher risk for:

 Stillbirth.
 [29]